-Join us as we go in search of why Uganda has been named the ‘Pearl of Africa’
+Join us as we go on an incredible birding tour in search of why Uganda is renowned as the ‘Pearl of Africa’

-Uganda was famously named the ‘Pearl of Africa’ by non-other than Sir Winston Churchill – this is a truly fitting title for Uganda, and we believe this also rings true for it’s incredible birdlife!
+Uganda was famously named the ‘Pearl of Africa’ by non-other than Sir Winston Churchill – this is a truly fitting title for Uganda, and we believe this is true for it’s birdlife too!

-Join us as we travel through a variety stunning habitats and landscapes in Uganda in search of the meaning behind the ‘Pearl of Africa’.
+Join us on this incredible Uganda Birding Tour as we travel through a variety stunning habitats and landscapes in search of the meaning behind the ‘Pearl of Africa’.

 Day 1 – Mabamba Swamp

-We kick off our very first day of the tour at a Papyrus Swamp for a good chance of seeing the elusive Shoebill.
+We kick off our very first day of this Uganda Birding Tour at a Papyrus Swamp for a good chance of seeing the elusive Shoebill.
 We’ll also be on the lookout for any other interesting species such as the Papyrus Gonolek, Yellow-billed Duck, Common Greenshank, White-winged Warbler, Swamp Flycatcher, African Jacana, Lesser Jacana, Blue-breasted Bee-eater, Malachite Kingfisher, Carruther’s Cisticola, African Green Pigeon, Bronze Mannikin to name a few!

 Day 2 & 3 – Lake Mburo National Park